-) define the risks, liabilities and obligations of the parties to the contract and the procedures for the administration of the contract;
+define the risks, liabilities and obligations of the parties to the contract and the procedures for the administration of the contract;

-) define the nature, quality and quantity of goods, services or works to be provided in the performance of the contract; and bestablish the means by which the contracted party is paid for the goods, services or construction works.
+define the nature, quality and quantity of goods, services or works to be provided in the performance of the contract; and order to ensure that errors are prevented and that the entity receives a highly prized clean audit from the Auditor General.

+Jestablish the means by which the contracted party is paid for the goods, services or construction works.
 Procurement documents are foundational to successful infrastructure project outcomes.
 The drafting of such documents requires a high level of skill and a through understanding of the subject matter.